The term “alpha male” has gotten a bad rap in recent years.

 What separates true alphas from the pretenders and the betas, however, is how they interact with the women they attract into their lives.

 Unlike beta males, alpha males do not need validation from anyone, man or woman, to feel good about themselves.
 They don’t go out with the intent to “get laid” or “pull”.
 They go out to share positive emotions, have fun, and connect with others in a value-offering way.

 Alphas will often turn down casual sexual encounters because they aren’t interested in sex for the sake of sex.
 Instead, they crave connection.
 They want to genuinely enjoy the women with whom they choose to share their time and their bed.

 Betas, on the other hand, need validation.
 Especially validation from beautiful women.
 Beta males do not feel like they are “enough”.
 Think of a common “pick up artist”.
 They lack a sense of self-worth and constantly seek women who will validate them and make them feel like they are worthy as a man.

-Whether met with success or failure, he trusted in himself and knew that the pain of charting his own path is nothing compared to the pain of regret.
+Whether met with success or failure, he trusted in himself and knew that the pain of charting his own path was nothing compared to the pain of regret.

 Seeing themselves as victims, betas do not possess this level of self-trust.
 Instead, they seek solace in the advice of others, allowing their family, friends, society, and government to tell them how to live.

-They stay on a path that doesn’t fit them, get that soul sucking office job, marry Betty from accounting, and have 3 kids…not because they actually want this for themselves.
-But because they were told that this is what they should want and blindly followed suit.
-There is nothing wrong with these goals, it just matters that you want these goals.
+They stay on a path that doesn’t fit them, get that soul-sucking office job, marry Betty from accounting, and have 3 kids… not because they want this for themselves.
+But because they were told that this was what they should want and blindly followed suit.
+There is nothing wrong with these goals; it just matters that you want these goals.

 It’s important to understand that this concept of self-trust has nothing to do with arrogance or purported intellectual superiority.